Updated: September 25, 2020

 We need residents who feel they are not at risk personally to recognize how serious (and potentially deadly) this pandemic can be to all, especially our elderly and those with a compromised immune system.
 The formal Declaration also provides the Township of Augusta with additional powers and tools to protect the health and safety of residents.
 It streamlines the decision-making process through the Municipality’s Emergency Control Group so they can act as quickly as possible when they need to.

-Visitors will be required to call/email in advance (the earlier the better) to book an appointment.
 A new intercom/door release system has been installed on the inside set of lobby doors.
-A new protocol for visitors has been set up in order to protect the health of visitors & staff.
+A new protocol for visitors has been devised in order to protect the health of both visitors & staff.

 To familiarize yourself with this new protocol, CLICK HERE.

-Augusta Township’s recreation buildings are currently CLOSED until further notice.
-All play equipment, picnic tables, benches etc. are now OPEN, however physical distancing of at least two metres must be in place except between individuals from the same household or social circle.
+All play equipment, picnic tables, benches etc. are now OPEN, however physical distancing of at least two metres (6 feet) must be in place except between individuals from the same household or social circle.

 CAUTION: PLAY STRUCTURES ARE NOT SANITIZED.